 SPRING 2020 Topics Course: SPAN 4080 Spanish Modernity, Life is a Dream to Life on Uranus

 Spanish Literature and Culture, Early Modern Period, Gender and Sexuality Studies, Aesthetics and Poetics, Literary Theory

 Francisco de Osuna’s Norte de los estados in Modernized Spanish: A Practical Guide to Conjugal Life in Sixteenth-Century Europe.
-(Forthcoming with ARC Humanities Press and Amsterdam UP).
+Leeds, UK: ARC Humanities Press, 2019.
+360 pp.

 Heretical Mixtures: Feminine and Poetic Opposition to Matter-Spirit Dualism in Spain, 1531-1631.
 Valencia, Spain: Albatros-Hispanófila Siglo XXI, 2007.
 229 pp.

 ARTICLES AND BOOK CHAPTERS

 “‘Your Clogs will be My Stairway to Heaven:’ A Wife’s Spiritual Goodness in Francisco de Osuna’s Reformist Dialogue on Marriage, Norte de los estados.”
 Paradigm Shifts during the Global Middle Ages and Renaissance.
 Ed.
 Albrecht Classen.
 Turnhout, Belgium: Brepols, 2019: 255-78.